angangelovska-dev/angangelovska-dev.github.io/index.md

 ## About me

-I studied computer science at DePaul in Chicago, then spent 2025 to 2026 abroad studying business in Sweden and France.
-I like working where code meets people: writing software, making sense of data, and explaining both in plain language.

-Outside of class I've advised a startup CEO, guided incoming students as a college ambassador, and built reports that help a team see what needs fixing.
+Hey!
+I’m Angela Angelovska, a double-degree student studying Computer Science and Business Administration.
+Outside of the classroom, I’ve advised a digital mental health startup, supported incoming students as a college ambassador, audited classroom technology setup, and developed reports to identify and address facility issues.

 ---